TL;DR Summary

 Starter Materials

+If you’re starting from zero, use beginner materials or starter books.
 Dover’s “Essential Grammar” series offers compact, no-drill guides that are great for reference.
 You don’t need to memorize every rule—just get a sense of the structure and refer back when needed.
+To me, it almost doesn’t matter which starter book you use.
+In fact, you can use several starter books.
+It’s good to cover the same material across different contexts.3.
+Make Very Specific Goals

 Learning a new language can feel foggy, especially when it’s a lone effort.
 To avoid frustration, I recommend setting measurable goals.
-These could be:
+These could be:-

 - Read 10,000 words this week